raku-community-modules/Web-App/README.md

-# WWW::App
+# Web -- A Web Application foundation for Perl 6

 ## Introduction

-WWW::App is a simple web application library for Perl 6, that uses the PSGI interface.
-It replaces my older WebRequest library, and is meant as a more generic framework to replace my ww6 framework (which is officially retired.)
-Like ww6, it is very flexible, unlike it, it doesn't try to be everything under the sun.
+Web is a simple web application library set for Perl 6, that uses the PSGI interface.
+It is based on work done for the original Web.pm project, as well as WebRequest, and November.

 It consists of a few libraries, the most important of which are:

-  * WWW::Request
+  * Web::Request

     Contains information about the HTTP request.

-  * WWW::Response
+  * Web::Response

     Builds a PSGI compliant response.

-  * WWW::App
+  * Web::App

-    A minimal web framework, uses backend engines.
+    A minimal web framework, uses backend engines (see below).

-  * WWW::App::Dispatch
+  * Web::App::Dispatch

-    An extension of WWW::App support advanced dispatch rules.
+    An extension of Web::App support advanced dispatch rules.

-The first two libraries can be used by themselves if the full functionality of WWW::App is not required.

-## WWW::Request
+## Web::Request

-WWW::Request is similar to CGI.pm or Plack::Request from Perl 5.
+Web::Request is similar to CGI.pm or Plack::Request from Perl 5.

 It supports PSGI (recommended), SCGI, FastCGI, mod-perl6 and standard CGI.
 Currently only supports GET and non-multipart POST.
-I am planning on adding multi-part POST including file uploads, and some optional magic parameters similar to the ones in PHP.
+We are planning on adding multi-part POST including file uploads, and some optional magic parameters similar to the ones in PHP.

-## WWW::Response
+## Web::Response

 An easy to use object that builds a PSGI compliant response.
 Supports some quick methods such as content-type() and redirect() to automatically create appropriate headers.

-## WWW::App
+## Web::App

 Puts the above two together, along with a backend engine, and a context helper object, and makes building web apps really easy.